grey-fish/grey-fish.github.io/Natas/Level21.md

 ## Solution

 Reading the First section of code on Second page gives us our first hint.
-Below is the Bad Code
+Below is the Bad Code.
+It appends whatever is in the POST Body to `$_SESSION` array.
+BAD Practise !

 ```php
 if(array_key_exists("submit", $_REQUEST)) { // Take values from POST request
     foreach($_REQUEST as $key => $val) {    // +and append to $_SESSION array